 Stonewall report that almost half of all LGBT pupils still face bullying at school, this is just one reason why I continue to speak about the need for compassionate LGBT+ inclusion in schools, businesses, governments and at teacher training faculties around the world.
 I do it for the kids, because all naturally diverse children and young people deserve an education and to feel validated and included in our schools and communities, not just some.
 LGBT+ staff, parents/carers have a right to feel safe too.

 LGBT+ inclusion in education is merely that, education and information about what and who LGBT+ human beings are, it is not, as some of the detractors outside Parkfield and other schools in Birmingham last year claimed, an attempt to ‘recruit’ or ‘turn’ children into LGBT+ people.
-Nature and our parents make LGBT+ people, we don’t need to go out on a recruitment drive with loudhailers, knocking on doors with copies of the gay press thank you very much.
+I don’t even know how that could happen anyway!
+Nature and our parents make LGBT+ people, we don’t need to go out on a recruitment drive with loudhailers, knocking on doors with copies of the gay press, thank you very much.
 We emerge naturally, just like other natural variations of flora, fauna, animals and humanity.

-However much we are discriminated against, or attempts are made to silence us or wipe us out, we are still here and always will be.
+However much we are discriminated against, or attempts are made to silence us or wipe us out, we are still here and I hope we always will be.

-Authentic identity should never be a privilege for the heterosexual or cisgender masses; we carry on with hope in our hearts, the battle for rights, freedoms and equality is very real and only by standing cohesively with one another and with our allies can we enable a safer and more accepting future.
+Authentic identity and safe an inclusive education should never be a privilege for the heterosexual or cisgender masses; we carry on with hope in our hearts, the battle for rights, freedoms and equality is very present and real.
+Only by standing cohesively with one another and with our allies can we enable a safer and more accepting future.